French Polynesia: Rugby

-Rugby is also popular in French Polynesia, specifically Rugby union.
+Rugby is also popular in French Polynesia, specifically rugby union.

 Television

 Television channels with local programming include Polynésie la 1ère (established in 1965) and Tahiti Nui Television (established in 2000).
 Channels from metropolitan France are also available.

 Economy and infrastructure

 The legal tender of French Polynesia is the CFP franc which has a fixed exchange rate with the euro.
-The nominal gross domestic product (or GDP) of French Polynesia in 2019 was 6.01 billion U.S. dollars at market exchange rates, the seventh-largest economy in Oceania after Australia, New Zealand, Hawaii, Papua New Guinea, New Caledonia, and Guam.
-The GDP per capita was US$21,615 in 2019 (at market exchange rates, not at PPP), lower than in Hawaii, Australia, New Zealand, Guam, and New Caledonia, but higher than in all other independent insular states and dependent territories of Oceania.
+The nominal gross domestic product (GDP) of French Polynesia in 2019 was 6.02 billion U.S. dollars at market exchange rates, the seventh-largest economy in Oceania after Australia, New Zealand, Hawaii, Papua New Guinea, New Caledonia, and Guam.
+The GDP per capita was US$21,673 in 2019 (at market exchange rates, not at PPP), lower than in Hawaii, Australia, New Zealand, Guam, New Caledonia, the Northern Mariana Islands, and the Cook Islands, but higher than in all other independent insular states and dependent territories of Oceania.

-French Polynesia was severely affected by the Global Financial Crisis of 2008 and subsequent Great Recession, and experienced as a result 4 years of recession from 2009 to 2012.
+French Polynesia was severely affected by the 2008 financial crisis and subsequent Great Recession, and experienced as a result 4 years of recession from 2009 to 2012.
 French Polynesia renewed with economic growth in 2013, and experienced strong economic growth in the 2nd half of the 2010s, with an average real GDP growth rate of +2.8% per year from 2016 to 2019, before being affected by the COVID-19 pandemic in 2020, which has led to another recession.

 French Polynesia has a moderately developed economy, which is dependent on imported goods, tourism, and the financial assistance of mainland France.
 Tourist facilities are well developed and are available on the major islands.
 Main agricultural productions are coconuts (copra), vegetables and fruits.
 French Polynesia exports noni juice, a high quality vanilla, and the famous black Tahitian pearls which accounted for 55% of exports (in value) in 2008.

 French Polynesia's seafloor contains rich deposits of nickel, cobalt, manganese, and copper that are not exploited.

 In 2008, French Polynesia's imports amounted to 2.2 billion U.S. dollars and exports amounted to 0.2 billion U.S. dollars.